knowthyse1f/Calculator-Java-Project/README.md

 # Java Swing Calculator

-This is a simple calculator application built using Java Swing for the GUI. <br>
+This is a simple calculator application built using Java Swing for the GUI.
 It performs basic arithmetic operations such as addition, subtraction, multiplication, and division, as well as additional functions like square root, square, and inverse.

 ## Features